How to use a business card to better manage your cash flow

 Business means business

 If you've been using a personal card instead of a business card to cover business expenses, you're likely also missing out on a raft of benefits.
 For instance, business card cards and charge cards generally offer higher credit limits than personal cards.
 Some offer business travel insurance and inconvenience cover.
+More: Is a credit card or a charge card better for your business?

 Many card providers also offer concierge services, as well as a dedicated account manager that can assist you with questions around working capital and financing.
 You can also use your reward points on business-focused benefits that could further improve your cash flow.